-LGBTQ activists make history forming the first Palestine solidarity contingent in the Queens Pride Parade (6.7.26)
+LGBTQ activists make history marching for Palestine in the Queens Pride Parade (6.7.26)

 By Pauline Park

-One could not tell from media coverage of the 2026 Queens Pride Parade — even in the lesbian, gay, bisexual, transgender, queer (LGBTQ) media — but the real news was that this was the first Queens Pride Parade to include an officially recognized Palestine solidarity contingent.
+One could not tell from media coverage of the 2026 Queens Pride Parade — even in the lesbian, gay, bisexual, transgender, queer (LGBTQ) media — but the real news was that this Queens Pride Parade to included the largest officially recognized Palestine solidarity contingent in the event’s history.

 Dashiell Allen’s report on the Queens Pride Parade for Gay City News (Dashiell Allen, “Queens Pride takes over Jackson Heights with ‘unstoppable Pride’,” Gay City News, 7 June 2026) did not mention the participation of the first official Palestine solidarity contingent in the history of the parade but did surprisingly include these two paragraphs: